 This transfers control over to the alternate Virtual Deck.
-For example, the physical record on the right hand side now controls the Left Virtual Deck.
+For example, the physical record on the right hand side now controls the left hand side virtual deck.
 This essentially lets you continue mixing, but just using one turntable.
-See "Mixing with One Turntable or CD Player" on page 30.
+See "Mixing With One Turntable or CD Player" on page 33.